Tag Archive for: #HigherEducation

 The Work That Happens in Silence

 I have spent more than twenty years in online higher education.
-I have been a faculty member, a course designer, a mentor to new online instructors, an online faculty manager and trainer, an online dissertation mentor and chair, and an advocate for the students who choose online learning because it is the only option that fits their lives.
+I have been a faculty member, a course designer, a mentor to new online instructors, an online faculty manager and trainer, a dissertation mentor and chair, and an advocate for the students who choose online learning because it is the only option that fits their lives.

 In that time, I have watched online instructors do extraordinary work — quietly, consistently, and largely without recognition.